hjpdev/gilded-rose-tech-test/README.md

 # gilded-rose-tech-test

-Makers week 10 mock tech test - Gilded Rose Refactoring Kata
+Makers week 10 mock tech test - Gilded Rose Refactoring Kata.
+The challenge here was to start with existing code - which while functional was messy & generally poorly written - and to refactor this.

 Full instructions for this project can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata)